Daniel Sedin: Playing style

-Throughout his career, Daniel has been known as a goal-scorer, usually finishing plays initiated by his brother, Henrik.
-However, Daniel is also a proficient playmaker and generates many sequences with Henrik off the cycle.
+Throughout his career, Daniel has been known as a goal-scorer, usually finishing plays initiated by his brother, Henrik, who was known as a playmaker.
+However, Daniel is also a proficient playmaker like Henrik and generates many sequences with Henrik off the cycle.
 Daniel's familiarity with Henrik's play enhances his effectiveness; the pair are known for their ability to find each other intuitively with passes, often without looking.

 With offensive skill marking the prime component of his game, Daniel is known to avoid initiating contact with opposing players.
 Early in their careers, he and Henrik were knocked off the puck easily.
 As a result, players have often taken advantage of their lack of physicality by playing aggressively against them.
 This once led Canucks general manager Brian Burke to publicly complain, commenting during a 2002 playoff series against the Detroit Red Wings, "'Sedin' is not Swedish for 'punch me or headlock me in a scrum.'"
 As their careers progressed, the Sedins have worked on their strength, improving their puck possession, allowing them to play more effectively and with increased physicality.

 Personal life

 Daniel met his wife Marinette in his hometown Örnsköldsvik around 1998.
 She came with him to Vancouver upon the start of Daniel's NHL career in 2000, and the two married in 2005.
 After earning a bachelor's degree in psychology at the University of British Columbia Marinette became involved with the Canucks Family Education Centre, helping female immigrants transition to the English language.
 Together, they have two daughters, Ronja (born in 2005) and Anna (born in March 2011), and a son, Erik (born in 2008).
 They live in the Vancouver neighbourhood of West Point Grey during the NHL season, returning to Sweden every summer.

+He is the uncle of soccer player Valter Sedin.

 In March 2010, Daniel and Marinette made a joint $1.5 million donation with Henrik and his wife Johanna to the BC Children's Hospital's $200 million project for a new building.
 The two families requested that it be put towards a pediatric intensive-care unit and a diagnostic imaging area.

 Daniel and Henrik are devoted harness racing fans and race horse owners.
 Their most successful trotter so far is the 2013 Elitloppet winner Nahar.